 If you happen to be in Brasov on the first Sunday after the Orthodox Easter, you’ll enjoy one of the oldest local traditions: ‘Parada Junilor’ or the parade of young men.
 Combining Christian and pagan elements, the tradition of this parade marks the celebration of spring with groups of men horseback riding on the streets of Brasov, from Scheii Brasovului that was once the Romanian neighborhood to the Old Town that was in the medieval time reserved only for the German community.

 Visit the Bears’ Sanctuary

-Take a morning to visit the Bear Sanctuary from Zarnesti, one of the largest and most important in Europe.
-Over 70 bears rescued from cruel treatments were given a second change in this 70 hectares sanctuary from the foothills of Piatra Craiului Mountains.
-The sanctuary is open for visitation only in the mornings and it’s only 20 km outside Brasov.
+Take a morning to visit the Bears’ Sanctuary from Zarnesti, one of the largest and most important in Europe.
+Over 70 bears rescued from cruel treatments were given a second chance in this 70 hectares sanctuary from the foothills of Piatra Craiului Mountains.
+The sanctuary is open for visits only in the mornings and it’s just 20 km outside Brasov.

 Visit the nearby castles and fortresses

 Brasov is an excellent starting point for exploring more of Transylvania.
 The city is only a few kilometers away from the fortified churches of Harman and Prejmer and the large medieval fortress of Rasnov.
 From the city, you can also easily reach the royal castles Peles and Bran, the fortress of Rupea, the villages of Racos and Viscri.

 Go hiking in Piatra Craiului National Park

 If you have enough time to spend in Brasov, take one or more days to hike in Piatra Craiului National Park.
 You can take one of the easy walks through the villages Magura and Pestera or go up on the mountain, departing from Zarnesti or Plaiul Foii.